zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 Docker Desktop does not enable Kubernetes functionality automatically.
 To enable Docker Desktop Kubernetes, open the Docker application on your local machine, click the **Settings Cog** in the top-right corner of the application to open **Preferences**.
 From the **Preferences** menu, click the Kubernetes option, and **Enable Kubernetes**.

-Once Docker Desktop Kubernetes is ready, let's install dependencies:
+Once Docker Desktop Kubernetes is enabled, install dependencies:

 1. Add the Jetstack Cert Manager Helm repository: